gorryfair/ack-frequency/draft-ietf-quic-ack-frequency.md

 unacknowledged ack-eliciting packets in flight.
-A sender can accomplish this by sending an IMMEDIATE_ACK frame once per RTT, or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be respectively smaller than a congestion window and no longer than the estimated minimum RTT.
+A sender can accomplish this by sending an IMMEDIATE_ACK frame once per RTT, or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be respectively smaller than a congestion window and no longer than the estimated RTT.

 ## Burst Mitigation